ItzYourBread/printly.js/README.md

 ## Example ✨

-Here is a example with printly objects
+Here is a example with printly objects.
 ```js
 const { printly } = require("printly.js");

 printly("Hello Printly.js!");
 ```
-Here is a example with colours and some background colours
+Here is a example with colours and some background colours.
 ```js
 // you can use colour or color if you want!
 const { printly, colour } = require("printly.js");